Shruti1632/ArkFit_Fitness/README.md

 # ArkFit_Fitness 🏋️‍♀️

 ArkFit Fitness is a front-end web application developed to promote user engagement in personalized fitness routines.
 Built using HTML, SCSS, and JavaScript, it features a clean, responsive design and categorizes exercises by targeted muscle groups.
 The platform integrates embedded YouTube videos and intuitive navigation to guide users through correct exercise form and technique.
-This project highlights practical front-end development skills and reflects a strong emphasis on user experience and visual design principles.functionality.
+This project highlights practical front-end development skills and reflects a strong emphasis on user experience and visual design principles.

 ## 🚀 Features